The dry cleaner environmental response and reimbursement account is established as an account in the remediation fund.

 The registration fee must be paid on or before October 18 or the owner or operator of a dry cleaning facility may elect to pay the fee in equal installments.
 Installment payments must be paid on or before October 18, on or before January 18, on or before April 18, and on or before June 18.
 All payments made after October 18 bear interest at the rate specified in section 270C.40.

-(b) A person who sells dry cleaning solvents for use by dry cleaning facilities in the state shall collect and remit to the commissioner of revenue in a manner prescribed by the commissioner of revenue, on or before the 20th day of the month following the month in which the sales of dry cleaning solvents are made, a fee of:
+(b) A person who sells dry cleaning solvents for use by dry cleaning facilities in the state shall collect and remit to the commissioner of revenue in the same manner prescribed by the commissioner of revenue, for the taxes imposed under chapter 297A, a fee of:

 (1) $3.50 for each gallon of perchloroethylene sold for use by dry cleaning facilities in the state;